Rocky Balboa: Rocky (1976)

 After getting picked by Creed, Rocky reunites with his estranged trainer, who convinces Rocky that he can help prepare him for the match.
 Mickey reveals that his career never got anywhere because he did not have a manager and he does not want the same thing to happen to Rocky.
 At the same time, Rocky begins dating Adrian.
 Rocky helps Adrian to become more self-confident and stand up for herself.
-Rocky confides in Adrian before the fight that, although he figures that he may not win, he wants to at least "go the distance."
+Rocky confides in Adrian before the fight that, although he figures that he may not win, he wants to at least "go the distance".

 On January 1, 1976, at the Philadelphia Spectrum, Rocky has his match with Creed, who did not take the fight seriously during training.
 In the first round, Rocky knocks Creed down, the first time he had ever been knocked down in his career and Creed responds by breaking Rocky's nose, the first time in his career.
 Creed soon realizes that, although Rocky does not have his level of skills, he has crippling, sledgehammer-like power and is determined to keep fighting.
 The match becomes a long and grueling battle for both competitors.
 Up into the 14th round, Rocky is nearly knocked out but manages to get back up and delivers some hard body shots, breaking Creed's ribs just before the bell.
 The 15th round comes to naught and Rocky manages to pummel Creed until the bell rings once more.
 It is the first time an opponent had lasted the full 15 rounds against him and as a result, it ends up with a split decision, Creed wins the fight and holds on to his title.
 Both combatants, battered beyond belief, agree that there would be no rematch.
-Rocky clearly doesn't mind about the outcome, as he only wanted to go the distance with Creed.
+Rocky clearly does not mind about the outcome, as he only wanted to go the distance with Creed.
 After the match, Adrian climbs into the ring and embraces Rocky saying, "I love you!"